-Kalibrate works with a wide range of supermarket chains in North America, ranging from conventional grocers to organic chains to discount operators, and our team members have decades of experience helping supermarkets to develop successful expansion strategies.
-During that tenure, we have identified some key learnings to help ensure that future store openings are profitable.
+Kalibrate works with a wide range of chains in North America, ranging from conventional grocers to big box stores to discount operators, and our team members have decades of experience helping supermarkets to develop successful expansion strategies.
+During that tenure, we have identified some key retail expansion strategy tips to help ensure that future store openings are profitable.

 Which forecasting model is most appropriate?

-The gravity model has been the dominant approach to generating sales forecasts and cannibalization impact analyses for proposed supermarkets over the past 30+ years.
+The gravity model has been the dominant retail expansion strategy for generating sales forecasts and cannibalization impact analyses for proposed supermarkets over the past 30+ years.
 This methodology, originally developed by Professor David Huff of the University of Texas, leverages distance (locational convenience) and store size the primary factors in determining store sales.
 (The gravity model includes other factors, such as the relative strength of each supermarket chain, but proximity to population is the dominant consideration).

 In those cases, Kalibrate recommends the development of customized sales forecasting models that can effectively quantify the relative importance of different factors in driving customer patronage, and incorporate those findings into a sales forecasting model.

 The food at home industry is very competitive, with a wide range of supermarkets, supercenters, warehouse clubs, drugstores, and other retailers vying for their share of the market.
 There are two important considerations when assessing the impact of competition.

 - Chain – specific chains will have stronger or weaker impacts